Do solar panels cause cancer?

 Modern electronics emit very low levels of electromagnetic (EM) fields and radiofrequency (RF) radiation.
 In a photovoltaic system, the solar inverter that converts direct current (DC) power from your solar panels into alternating current (AC) power is a source of EM and RF radiation.

 Electromagnetic radiation, broadly speaking, consists of photons in motion.
 Photons at different frequencies take on different characteristics.
 At one frequency, photons make up the radiation that we call visible light.
-That’s right: that pretty rainbow in the sky is made of electromagnetic radiation.
+That’s right: that pretty rainbow you in the sky after it rains is made of electromagnetic radiation.

-Increase the frequency of that beam of light further, and it becomes ionizing radiation: x-rays and gamma rays.
+Increase the frequency of that light beam of light further, and it becomes ionizing radiation: x-rays and gamma rays.
 At low doses this type of radiation can be harmless, and is used in applications such as dental x-rays.
 At high doses, it causes cellular damage and cancer.

 Solar inverters, like all electronics, emit a small amount of electromagnetic radiation.
 So do the wires that carry AC current from the inverter to your electric panel.

 National Health Service, United Kingdom: